nenieiri-42Yerevan/Mini_Serv_Exam_Rank_06/README.md

 - %d will be replace by this number<br>
 - a message is sent to all the client that was connected to the server: "server: client %d just arrived\n"<br>
 <br>
-clients must be able to send messages to your program.<br>
+Clients must be able to send messages to your program.<br>
 - message will only be printable characters, no need to check<br>
 - a single message can contains multiple \n<br>
 - when the server receive a message, it must resend it to all the other client with "client %d: " before every line!<br>